peidevs/WarO_Java/README.md

 - February 2015
 - this project will be revitalized by using Java 8 streams
-- a goal is to minimize collections and for loops (and preferring streams)
+- goals are functional style, immutable objects, minimal for loops

 To Build:
 ---------